ashish173/joshtalk/README.md

-## My talk at Josh Software on Regular Expressions in Ruby
+## My talk on Regular Expressions in Ruby